Country fact file

 Working hours

 South Korea has recently introduced a 52-hour maximum working week.
 The change was introduced to improve employee’s work-life balance.
-Overall, South Koreans are allowed 40 hours of regular work, as well as 12 hours overtime.
+Overall, South Koreans are allowed 40 hours of regular work, as well as 12 hours of overtime.

 National Holidays